 “Rainie, you must bring a handsome man if you want to attend your bastard ex fiancé’s blasted parties!”
 Chloe announced, standing hovered in the small passage of kitchen.
 Her beautiful face looked grim though the yellow sundress brought the glow of the visage of hers.
 “I’ll definitely look one for you.”

-Rainie Yang didn’t say anything.
-Her eyes stayed staring at the pink, glossy printed-paper she’d been holding tightly, too tight that it’d already crumpled on every edge of it.
+Rainie Yang did not say anything.
+Her eyes stayed staring at the pink, glossy printed-paper she had been holding tightly, too tight that it had already crumpled on every edge of it.

 The engagement invitation, followed by the wedding invitation, was written in bold classic font at the corner of the card.
-She’d been reading it with excruciating pain in the kitchen stool for half an hour since received it from her mailbox.
+She had been reading it with excruciating pain in the kitchen stool for half an hour since received it from her mailbox.